 Featuring goods grown in the Mississippi Valley, this market offers great produce along with some gorgeous Iowa views.
 Held each Wednesday, Saturday and Sunday, May through October, on the scenic Mississippi Riverfront in Davenport, visitors can find crafts, treats and fresh produce including meat and eggs as well as an abundance of tasty samples.
 The vendors switch out on the weekends so visitors can find something new each day.

 Though small, this farmers' market has a big selection of some of northern Iowa’s best produce.
-Featuring anywhere from 25 to 45 local vendors each Saturday, May through October, visitors to Clear Lake can also find perennials, homemade soaps and candles, Iowa-made maple syrup, art, textiles and jewelry along with kids’ activities and live music.
+Held in the Surf Ballroom's parking lot, it features anywhere from 25 to 45 local vendors each Saturday, May through October.
+Visitors can also find perennials, homemade soaps and candles, Iowa-made maple syrup, art, textiles and jewelry along with kids’ activities and live music.

 Recognized as a 100 percent producer market means guests will find the freshest produce at Grinnell’s farmers' market.
 As one of Iowa’s largest small-community markets, Grinnell’s vendors offer fresh produce, baked goods, honey, jams, plants and flowers.
 So, stop by and spend your Thursday evenings and Saturday mornings May through October supporting central Iowa’s vendors.